Who was Joseph Smith?

 What was Joseph Smith like?

-Joseph Smith remains a deeply controversial figure, and how one views much of his life will largely depend on how seriously one takes the Mormon faith.
+Joseph Smith remains one of the most controversial men of American history, and how one views much of his life will largely depend on how seriously one takes the Mormon faith.
 To followers of his church, Smith is presented as a supremely virtuous, kind, and largely flawless man, who humbly followed God’s instructions and presented others with the path to salvation.
 On the opposite extreme, critics of Mormonism believe Smith was a megalomaniacal fraud who simply invented a religion to satisfy a lust for power.
 In either case, it is undeniable that Smith took his church very seriously, and was a man charismatic, friendly, and persuasive enough to convince thousands that he was a legitimate prophet of God.

 Smith was a polygamist who married dozens of women, often by seducing the wives of other men, and this remains perhaps the most controversial aspect of his entire biography.
 While he would claim the practice was authorized by divine revelation, he nevertheless kept the doctrine of “plural marriages” secret to all but his closest followers while simultaneously denouncing the idea in public, leading to charges of hypocrisy.
 Predictably, this caused tension with his first wife, Emma Hale (1804-1879), who went through phases of denial and acceptance.